 Starting in 1498 with a handful of singers and a conductor, the Hofmusikkapelle became a permanent court institution in Vienna, fulfilling both a musical and representational function for the Habsburg monarchs.

-The ensemble grew in scope, size, and prestige through the centuries, attracting talented singers and musicians from around Europe.
-And, although always associated with church music, it often took excursions into wider classical music.
+The ensemble grew in size and prestige through the centuries, attracting talented singers and musicians from around Europe.

-Antonio Salieri, teacher of Beethoven and Liszt, was once master of the Hofmusikkapelle.
 At various times, you might have heard Franz Schubert sing or Johannes Brahms play the organ.
 Riccardo Muti is an honorary member today.

 After the demise of the Habsburg monarchy following WWI, performances paused for just a couple of months before the Hofmusikkapelle continued under the auspices of the state.
-Today, it forms a standalone cultural unit within the Austrian Federal Ministry for Arts, Culture, the Civil Service and Sport.

 Who’s in the ensemble?